 AirSaas is integrated with Microsoft Teams.
 The most important information on current projects will be sent automatically to your dedicated Teams communication channels.
 With this integration, you can easily share project progress with the whole company.
 If you use other solutions, please let us know!

-Our challenge: To successfully involve business units, the IT department needs a PPM tool that they will be able to use quickly and without friction.
-We believe that forcing business units to work with complex software is not the way for companies to break down silo mentality and structure close collaboration between business units and IT departments.
+Our bet: to succeed in involving businesses, the IT department needs thePPM tool that they will know how to handle quickly, without friction.
+We believe that it is not by forcing businesses to work on complex software that companies will be able to break the logic of silos and structure a close collaboration between business and CIOs.

 We have taken the collaborative approach to the max: AirSaas offers a search engine for (external/internal) solutions accessible to business managers.
 When a department has a need, it already looks for solutions on its own without necessarily informing the IT department, which may even end up facing shadow IT.